 Adelanto, California 92301

 The San Bernardino County D.A.’s Office prosecutes all DUI and BUI matters, and all court appearances and hearings usually take place on Fridays.
-You can ask the front desk for information about DUI School.
+People can ask the front desk for information about DUI School.